Azure/azure-kusto-node/azure-kusto-ingest/README.md

 ## Authentication
 There are several authentication methods

-### App
+### AAD App
-The recommended way to authenticate is to use app id and key
+The are two ways to authenticate is to use app id and key

+1. Using app key
 ```javascript
 const kcsb = KustoConnectionStringBuilder.withAadApplicationKeyAuthentication(`https://ingest-${clusterName}.kusto.windows.net`,'appid','appkey','authorityId');
 ```

-It is also possible to use a certificate:
+1. Using a certificate:

 ```javascript
 const kcsb = KustoConnectionStringBuilder.withAadApplicationCertificateAuthentication(`https://ingest-${clusterName}.kusto.windows.net`, 'appid', 'certificate', 'thumbprint', 'authorityId');